 Thank you for coming to my site.
-I created this during the first half of March 2017, and you may find some bits of construction dust floating around—sorry about that.
+I created this during the first half of March 2017, and you may still find bits of construction dust floating around, years later.
+Sorry about that.

 I’m writing this in the capital of the country I was born in.
 I’ve worked since 2010 at the Washington Office on Latin America (WOLA), a non-profit human rights group that has grown fast and been a pretty dynamic place over the last several years.
 There, I run a program called Defense Oversight.
 It monitors the U.S. military relationship with Latin America and the Caribbean: there’s a difficult history there, and it’s important that citizens keep an eye on it.
 I also contribute to WOLA’s Colombia and Migration and Border Security programs.

 Here’s my bio page on WOLA’s site.
 Here’s a CV that needs to be updated.
 I have a Twitter account at @adam_wola that I’m using less lately, and a Mastodon account at @firstname.lastname@example.org that I’m using more.

 Before WOLA, from 1995 to 2010, I worked at the Center for International Policy, a great place where I ran a very similar program monitoring U.S. military aid in Latin America.
 (There, I often worked in coalition with people at WOLA who are co-workers now.)
 Before that, right out of grad school in 1994 and 1995, I worked at the Arias Foundation for Peace and Human Progress in Costa Rica.